-Participants who wish to withdraw from the 2015 program will be refunded tuition and housing costs according to the following schedule: withdraws on or before June 12, 2015 — 100% refund; withdraws on or before June 19, 2015 — 50% tuiton/0% housing refund.
-After June 19, 2015, no refund will be given.
+Participants who wish to withdraw from the 2016 program will be refunded tuition and housing costs according to the following schedule: withdraws on or before June 10, 2016 — 100% refund; withdraws on or before June 17, 2016 — 50% tuition/0% housing refund.
+After June 17, refunds will not be given.

 Please Note: Career Discovery financial aid is not federally subsidized and is available to U.S. citizens and permanent residents only.
 International students are not eligible to apply.
-Applications for financial aid are not submitted online and should be mailed to the Career Discovery office by April 30, 2015.
-Requests for aid will not be considered without a completed program application.
 Late applications will not be considered.